-- 3.7.1 Demonstrate an understanding of the safe and effective use of particular medications in the management of a given common condition or disorder. - 3.7.2 List appropriate consultants utilized in the management of a given common condition or disorder. - 3.7.3 List the procedures or surgeries that might be used to manage a given common condition or disorder. - 3.7.4 Demonstrate the ability to use pertinent biomedical information in the management of a given common condition or disorder. - 3.7.5 Describe how patients with a given common condition or disorder are managed over time. - 3.7.6 List the admission criteria of a given common condition or disorder. - 3.7.7 List interdisciplinary health services and the role they might play in the management of a given common condition or disorder. - 3.7.8 Provide appropriate guidance for home management of a given common condition or disorder. - 3.7.9 Provide appropriate counseling on the rapeutic lifestyle changes. - 3.7.10 List commonly used complementary and alternative medicine modalities.
+- 3.7.1 Demonstrate an understanding of the safe and effective use of particular medications in the management of a given common condition or disorder. - 3.7.2 List appropriate consultants utilized in the management of a given common condition or disorder. - 3.7.3 List the procedures or surgeries that might be used to manage a given common condition or disorder. - 3.7.4 Demonstrate the ability to use pertinent biomedical information in the management of a given common condition or disorder. - 3.7.5 Describe how patients with a given common condition or disorder are managed over time. - 3.7.6 List interdisciplinary health services and the role they might play in the management of a given common condition or disorder. - 3.7.7 Provide appropriate guidance for home management of a given common condition or disorder. - 3.7.8 Provide appropriate counseling on therapeutic lifestyle changes. - 3.7.9 List commonly used complementary and alternative medicine modalities.